Vermillion County: Over a million workers within an hour

 Vermillion County Leadership Program

-This program, in partnership with Purdue Extension, cultivates local leaders through a year-long program of monthly sessions on a variety of topics, to help them better understand the county’s environment, the roles they play, and – most importantly – their own leadership potential.
+This program, in partnership with Purdue Extension, cultivates local leaders through a 9 month program of 11 sessions on a variety of topics, to help them better understand the county’s environment, the roles they play, and – most importantly – their own leadership potential.